nwchemgit/nwchem-wiki/Compiling-NWChem.md

 # How-to: Cray platforms

-Common environmental variables for building and running on the Cray XT and XE:
+Common environmental variables for building and running on the Cray XT, XE, XC and XK:
 ```
   % setenv NWCHEM_TOP <your path>/nwchem
   % setenv NWCHEM_TARGET LINUX64